Securing your commercial property

 Protect your property by:

 - Hiring a Security Industry Authority (SIA) licensed security guard to provide a permanent presence and quickly alert us to any attempt to illegally enter the property.
-In light of the COVID-19 outbreak, make sure to follow Government recommendations with regards to occupancy of buildings.
-The SIA’s website has advice on key worker status.

 - Hiring a security company with a monitoring station who have remote access to the site.
 Monitoring stations ensure the police and, if applicable your local authority, will be instantly notified when someone illegally enters your property, with or without a security presence on the site.